A collection of things I’ve recently read / borrowed / seen / made / forgotten / remembered.

 Clark, Eleanor.
 The Oysters of Locmariaquer.
 Pantheon Books, 1966.

-My drawing of meconopsis.
+Drawing of meconopsis.

 Soymilk, strawberries, and bread found in Shanghai.